ury-marshak/langgraphjs-checkpoint-cloudflare-d1/README.md

 Based on the original SQLite implementation.

+## Compatibility

+- Version 0.2.x: Compatible with `@langchain/langgraph-checkpoint` v1.0.0+ and `@langchain/core` v1.1.4+
+- Version 0.1.x: Compatible with `@langchain/langgraph-checkpoint` v0.1.x and `@langchain/core` v0.3.x

 ## Conformity

-Running the test provided by LangGraph.js gives 4 errors.
-One of them is not implemented even in their original checkpointers yet.
-The other 3 are related to migrations from the old format - since this is a new implementation and we don't have any old data, I didn't bother implementing them.
+Running the LangGraph.js validation test suite gives 4 expected failures:

+1. **Channel delta storage** (1 test): The `newVersions` parameter in `put()` is not used to filter `channel_values`.
+This is an optimization that stores only changed channels rather than all channel values.
+None of the official LangGraph checkpointers (MemorySaver, SqliteSaver, MongoDBSaver) implement this yet either - see [issue #593](https://github.com/langchain-ai/langgraphjs/issues/593).

+2. **Pending sends migration** (3 tests): Migration of `pending_sends` from v1-v3 checkpoint format to v4 is not implemented.
+Since this is primarily a new implementation without legacy data, this migration was intentionally deferred.

-At the time of this writing the published version of `@langchain/langgraph-checkpoint-validation` is too old.
-To run the validation test get the source code and link it locally in the test/ directory (see test/package.json).
+To run the validation tests, link the `@langchain/langgraph-checkpoint-validation` package locally in the test/ directory (see test/package.json).

 ## Building
 ```